davidVillarreal03/Professional-README-Generator/README.md

 ## Description

-This is a project for developers to have an easily generated readme by filling out questions that will use their answers to fill out questions
+This is to make an easily generated read me for developers

 ## Table of Contents (Optional)